petermeissner/wikipediatrend/README.md

 ## D:/Peter/Dropbox/RPackages/wikipediatrend/wp__Islamic_State_of_Iraq_and_the_Levant__en.csv
 ```

-The second request uses these previous saved information to minimize traffic and function execution time.
+The second request uses this previous saved information to minimize traffic and function execution time.
 If it downloads new data, it updates the data already stored on disk.